By: Lucas Fink By: Lucas Fink | July 29, 2022 | Lifestyle Travel & Recreation Culture Weekend Escapes Local Community

 For lovers of the outdoors, Northern California is a playground.
-The region’s temperate climate - which all forms of flora and fauna can thrive - allows hikers, bikers, and climbers to experience a range of distinct environments, often all on the same trek.
+The region’s temperate climate, in which all forms of flora and fauna can thrive, allows hikers, bikers and climbers to experience a range of distinct environments, often all on the same trek.
 A given trail might begin in a lush, shaded grove of towering redwoods and later give way to dusty scrublands and then finally to oceanside cliffs and sand dunes.

 Thankfully, we need not drive up to Tahoe or Shasta to discover nature’s diverse splendor, for the Bay Area harbors numerous trails that wind through varying biomes and offer stunning views.